Private Pilot Flight Training

 You must hold at least a private pilot certificate to begin instrument flight training.
 Our flight instructors are experienced instrument instructor pilots and will work with you to make sure you learn using modern methods and the latest avionics equipment.
 If you would like to know the exact requirements for the rating, contact us.
 For the specific FAA regulation on obtaining your instrument rating click here: CFR 61.65

 How long does it take to earn an instrument rating?

 As with all other pilot training, how long you take to get your instrument rating depends on many factors, including how current you are, how many flight hours you cross-country flight hours you already have, how many lessons you schedule per week, your study habits, weather conditions, your familiarity with the aircraft’s systems, and the air-traffic control environment.
 The instrument rating is not an easy pilot rating to acquire but the Cessna Instrument Training Curriculum gives you all the tools to make it faster and easier to understand.

 TakeWING also offers IPCs (instrument proficiency checks) for aircraft owners.

 The flight instructor certificate is a professional career path and is regarded as an essential key to all future aviation career paths.
 To learn more about our CFI and CFII training course contact us 541-895-5935

 We Promise to Teach You How to Be a Safe Pilot

 When you’re ready to talk with a real person—Call Us!
 541-895-5935

-TakeWING offers ground school classes!
-Please contact us at 541-895-5935 for details.
-OR Message me m.me/Takewing.Aviation
+TakeWING offers ground school classes on ZOOM!
+Please contact us at 541-895-5935 for details. or Message me m.me/Takewing.Aviation